 Manmoth was so startled, it seemed he would collapse.
-I was excited and delighted, but feigning concern I asked, "Brother, are you ill?"
+I was excited and delighted, but feigning concern, I asked, "Brother, are you ill?"
 But he did not reply.
-I turned towards the woman, who sat stiff like a wooden statue, and asked, "Are you related to Manmoth?"
+I turned towards the woman, who sat stiff as a wooden statue, and asked, "Are you related to Manmoth?"
 The woman made no reply.
 But I discovered that she was not related to Manmoth in any manner; she was my own wife!
 Everyone knows what happened afterwards.
 That was the first thief I caught as a detective.

 After listening to detective Mahimchandra's tale, I said, "It is possible that your wife's relation with Manmoth may not be against the norms of the society."

 Mahim replied, "That is most likely.
 I found a letter, written by Manmoth, from my wife's box."
 He removed a letter from his pocket and extended it to me.

 The letter ran as follows: